dwyl/flutter-bloc-tutorial/README.md

           );
         }

-        // If the state of the TodoItemList is not loaded, we show error. else {
+        // If the state of the ItemList is not loaded, we show error. else {
           return const Center(child: Text("Error loading items list."));
         }